– General Introduction –

 → Online Poker ←

-When he first opened his own online poker site, Brunson would play $5-$10 no-limit hold’em games there in order to entice new players.
+When he first opened his own online poker site, Doyle’s Room, Brunson would play $5-$10 No Limit Hold’em games there in order to entice new players.

 → Sponsorship deals ←

-Brunson announced the opening of his own online poker site, Doyle’s Room, in the Black Friday aftermath in 2004.
+Brunson announced the opening of his own online poker site, Doyle’s Room, in the beginning of the Moneymaker boom in 2004.
 He remained the face of the room from 2004 to 2011.
+In 2011, Americas Cardroom acquired the site.

 The poker industry’s leading representation agency, Poker Royalty, signed Brunson for worldwide management and marketing representation across all major platforms, including media, sponsorship, licensing, commercial endorsements, and appearances in 2009.